lino-framework/book/docs/dev/projects.rst

 Navigating between projects
 ===========================

-You "activate" a project by opening a terminal and changing to its directory.
-That's all.
-Almost all.
-Read on.

 We suggest that you create a shell function named ``go`` [#f1]_ in your :xfile:`~/.bash_aliases` which looks like this::